-But life works in mysterious ways, so they say.
-While driving the more than 1,8000 kms route from our home in Hungary to our place in Sicily, taking the autostrada Bologna – Ancona, we made the snap decision to stop in the Red City to spend the first night of a 3-day driving trip.
-Nothing was pre-booked but thanks to modern technology, we were able to get internet access through our pocket wifi router.
+But life works in mysterious ways.
+While driving the more than 1,800 kms route from our home in Hungary to our place in Sicily, taking the autostrada Bologna – Ancona, we made the snap decision to stop in the Red City to spend the first night of a 3-day driving trip.
+Nothing was pre-booked but we were able to get internet access through our pocket wifi router.
 We booked our hotel about fifteen minutes before getting there and with our GPS system , found the address without any hitch.

-It was still very much the low season, 19th of April, so we were extremely lucky to find this 3-star hotel, breakfast included, priced as low as 30% the high season rate, and reading the framed certificate “Best Hotel in 2014” proudly displayed at the Reception desk, I immediately imagined a wider room, a complete set of toiletries and softer towels, but – lo and behold – what blew our minds was the large hydro-massage bath, perfect for our travel-tired muscles and the buffet breakfast the next day which made us quite full we never had to stop for a coffee break until past lunchtime and all this for just, guess what, 40euros!
-And oh, there was also the free parking and, like what I earlier said, being the low season leaves a lot of empty spaces in the carpark.
+It was still very much the low season, 19th of April, so we were extremely lucky to find this 3-star hotel, breakfast included, priced as low as 30% the high season rate, and reading the framed certificate “Best Hotel in 2014” proudly displayed at the Reception desk, I immediately imagined a wider room, a complete set of toiletries and softer towels, but – lo and behold – what blew our minds was the large hydro-massage bath, perfect for our travel-tired muscles and the buffet breakfast the next day which made us so full we never had to stop for a coffee break until past lunchtime.
+All this for just, guess what, 40euros!
+And oh, there was also the free parking and, being the low season, leaves a lot of empty spaces in the carpark.

 After a quick rest, we went to the Citta Storica by bus (1.50euros one way which you can buy at the ticket machine inside the bus).
 It was late afternoon of Sunday, the locals just starting to come out for their passeggiata and evening apperitivi and I thought, what a best day and time to see the city at its fashionable glory as you know, Italians love to dress up for their walk then gather around the table – al fresco – with family or friends, enjoying a chat, small bites and wine.